 Bureau of Resources and Energy Economics

-The Bureau of Resources and Energy Economics is an economic research unit within the Australian Government Department of Industry.
+The Bureau of Resources and Energy Economics is an economic research unit within the Department of Industry.

 We provide professionally independent, high quality economic research, data, analysis and advice to governments, industries and other stakeholders on issues affecting Australia's energy and resources sectors.

 Higher export volumes of resources and energy commodities combined with a lower Australian dollar exchange rate will support export earnings increasing 17 per cent to $205 billion in 2013–14, according to the Resources and Energy Quarterly—December quarter 2013.